58th Annual Meeting of the APS Division of Plasma Physics

 Knowing the number of authors and having a rough draft of the abstract body will speed up submission.
 DPP recommends new users select the Test Meeting and complete all steps in order to familiarize themselves with the process.

 If you encounter any problems at any point in the abstract submission process, please contact the APS Abstract Help Line by sending e-mail to firstname.lastname@example.org during regular business hours, Eastern Time.

-Note: Individuals wishing to join APS to submit an abstract should do so online.
-New member ID numbers are emailed in the confirmation message within two business days of becoming a member.
+Note: Individuals who apply for membership online should receive an email notification with a member ID number within 1-2 days.
 If you need to submit an abstract prior to receiving your member ID number, please enter “membership pending” in the abstract special instructions field.
 Membership will be verified after submission.

 Poster Session boards are freestanding, with a display area measuring four (4) feet high by eight (8) feet wide.
 Push-pins are provided.

 There will be a special poster session entitled “Undergraduate/High School Research” at the annual meeting on Tuesday, November 17.
 For the thirteenth year, DPP will present an outstanding poster award to undergraduate students.
 This session provides an opportunity for students to present results from summer and thesis research, as well as meet other plasma physicists, such as junior and senior researchers, and students.